Routes to Art 2019 Guidelines

 4. Payment and Schedule

-After you have been notified that you are accepted for the tour, the annual fee is $225 and can be paid in full or in two installments.
+After you have been notified that you are accepted for the tour, the annual fee is $225 and must be paid in full.

 Make checks payable to Tri-County Arts Council, or pay online at www.myartscouncil.net or you may call Tri-County Arts, (716) 372-7455 to process payment by phone.